k82022603/k82022603-smia/chapter5/licensing-service/README.md

 # Database
 You can find the database script as well in the docker directory.
-If you want dev env, create schema ostock_dev and run the DDL/DML scripts.
+-- If you want "dev" environment, create schema "ostock_dev" and run the DDL/DML scripts in the "ostock_dev".
 It uses "spring.datasource.url=jdbc:postgresql://localhost:5432/ostock_dev"

+If not running postgresql, start it
+$ sudo systemctl start postgresql.service

 ## Changes
 1. chapter5/configserver/pom.xml
 - java version & spring-cloud version